hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

   | private | corporal | commndr | srgnt |
   +--------------------------------------+

-the highest rank you achieved in the U.S. army is *not* univerally applicble to U.S. citizens: not all have served in the U.S army. it is hence a `sparse` category. but then BOOM:
+the highest rank you achieved in the U.S. army is *not* univerally applicable to U.S. citizens: not all have served in the U.S army. it is hence a `sparse` category. but then BOOM: